-It is an offence for persons under 16 years of age to vote in the Senedd elections whether alone or accompanied.
-Electors aged 16 and 17 cannot vote in the Police and Crime Commissioner elections.

-If someone is obviously under the voting age for either poll, they should be warned that they will be guilty of an offence if they vote in the elections.
+It is an offence for persons under 16 years of age to vote in this election, whether alone or accompanied.
+If someone is obviously under 16, they should be warned that they will be guilty of an offence if they vote in the election.
 The Presiding Officer must ask the prescribed questions and the person must answer them unaided (see Appendix 5a for the prescribed questions).
 If the person answers the questions satisfactorily, they must be issued with ballot papers.
 No other questioning may be made.

 A note should be made of the voter's name, address and any other particulars, including the time of the incident and details of any person accompanying the voter.
-The Returning Officer should subsequently be informed.
+The Constituency Returning Officer should subsequently be informed.